According to the latest figures from 2020 – the UK is under-insured.

-Each year the Association of British Insurers (ABI) publishes a summary of the UK insurance industry, which shows that it paid out more than £5.3 billion in protection claims in 2018 – a £200 million increase year on year, with over 35,000 families / beneficiaries supported following an unexpected bereavement.
+Each year the Association of British Insurers (ABI) publishes a summary of the UK insurance industry, which shows that it paid out more than £6.2 billion in protection claims in 2020 – a £438 million increase from 2019, with 98% of all claims being paid out.

-Whether it's Life Insurance, Critical Illness Insurance, Mortgage Protection or even Income Protection, it’s important to protect your family’s financial future.
+Whether it's Life Insurance, Critical Illness Insurance, protecting your mortgage or your income, it’s important to protect your family’s financial future.
 But many do not.

 In the words of Benjamin Franklin ‘In this world nothing can be said to be certain, except death and taxes’.
 But do we really want to think about this?
 The hope is that we all live to a ripe old age.
 But what if you don’t, then what?